 Incompletes must be filed by petition.
 Forms for incompletes may be requested from or picked up in the Academic Office.
 A \$60 incomplete fee will be charged for each course in which a student requests an incomplete.
-A completed form must be filed with the Registrar by the end of the 12th week for full semester classes or before the last class session for any FLEXCampus® or other accelerated class.
-Upon approval by the professor and Vice President for Academic Affairs (or academic advisor for FLEXCampus® students), an incomplete may be granted in circumstances of death in the immediate family, sickness, or extreme circumstances.
+A completed form must be filed with the Registrar by the end of the 12th week for full semester classes or before the beginning of the final week of class or the final class session for any DCC Online or other accelerated class.
+Upon approval by the professor and Vice President for Academic Affairs (or academic advisor for DCC Online students), an incomplete may be granted in circumstances of death in the immediate family, sickness, or extreme circumstances.
 If the incomplete is not removed within six weeks of the end of the grading period, there will be no extension on the original incomplete, and the student's grade will automatically be recorded as the grade which the student would have received if an incomplete had not been granted.
 Granting an incomplete is predicated upon prior satisfactory completion of at least 50% of the course assignments.